wasmerio/ate/README.md

 ## Why the name?

-The origin of the word "mutate" is the latin word -ate: https://www.dictionary.com/browse/mutate
+The origin of the word "mutate" is the latin word '-ate': https://www.dictionary.com/browse/mutate

 ## Navigation